mikeizbicki/cmc-csci046/week_00/README.md

-# week 00: UNIX and the open source workflow
+# week 00: unix and the open source workflow

 <center>
 <a href="https://www.reddit.com/r/linuxmasterrace/comments/3las1l/dilbert_had_it_right_back_in_1995/">